jethomas2020/D3-Challenge/README.md

 ----------------------
 # Our Task

-Core Assignment: D3 Dabbler
+Core Project Work: D3 Dabbler

 Created a scatter plot between two of the data variables such as Healthcare vs. Poverty or Smokers vs. Age.

-Using the D3 techniques we taught you in class, create a scatter plot that represents each state with circle elements.
-You'll code this graphic in the app.js file of your homework directory—make sure you pull in the data from data.csv by using the d3.csv function.
-Your scatter plot should ultimately appear like the image at the top of this section.
+Using the D3 techniques we know, created a scatter plot that represents each state with circle elements.
+As we coded this graphic in the app.js file of the repository directory, we pulled in the data from data.csv
+    by using the d3.csv function.
+The scatter plot image is in the Images Folder.

     Include state abbreviations in the circles.